You will hear conflicting reports even from different people online as to how Facebook ads work.

 So one way to improve performance is to move to a lifetime budget.
 This takes away some control in how much you spend per day, and some more fiddling around when the campaign ends, but it lets Facebook spend less on expensive days, more on cheap days for you.

-Default to conversion campaigns.
-Note that you can’t change this afterwards (i.e. from Traffic to Conversions), and you can optimize to clicks or impressions with a conversion campaign anyway.
+- Default to conversion campaigns.
+Note that you can’t change this afterward (i.e. from Traffic to Conversions), and you can optimize to clicks or impressions with a conversion campaign anyway.